-Students are expected to be on time to their clinical rotations, including meetings, rounds, etc. Tardiness is not accepted at clinical rotation sites or when attending End-of-Semester (EOS) activities.
+Students are expected to arrive early or at least on-time to their clinical rotations, includingmeetings, rounds, etc. Tardiness is not accepted at clinical rotation sites or when attending End-of- Semester (EOS) activities.
 The PA program must be notified of any absence from the rotation, even for tardiness.
-Students should contact the preceptor/or designee and the Director of Clinical Education if they are going to be unable to be on time.
+Students should contact the preceptor/or designee and the Director of Clinical

+Education if they are not able to be on time.
 Situations in which tardiness occurs will be documented in the student's record.
-Persistent/excessive tardiness reported to the Program from clinical preceptors will result in a mandatory mentor meeting, loss of professionalism points, documentation of a professionalism violation, and possible referral to the Student Progress Committee (SPC).
+Persistent and/or excessive tardiness reported to the Program from clinical preceptors will result in a mandatory mentor meeting, loss of professionalism points, documentation of a professionalism violation, and possible referral to the Student Progress Committee (SPC).